Congratulations! You have a new sign up to your email list.

 - Emails that follow up after a purchase and share additional information to help them make the most of what they bought (and encourage them to consider another purchase).

-It takes a lot of thought to set up effective autoresponders, but it’s worth it.
+It takes a lot of thought to set up an effective automated email series, but it’s worth it.

 To create an effective series, ask yourself, “What does my prospect or customer need at this stage of their interaction with my business?”